11nonali23/personal-website/_posts/02-matchday9.md

 image: /images/blog/8th-match.jpg
 ---

 On 28 January 2023 me and my team had the first match of the second half of the season and the first official match of 2023.
-This match felt very important for our team, to recover a season that started with poor results and commitment despite our high ambitions.
-As for my self, this was the first match in which I fully recovered physically after my surgery.
-Performing well in this match meant a lot for me, because I had to rebuild confidence in my self and from my team mates.
+This match felt very important for our team, to recover a season that started with poor results and very low commitment, despite our high ambitions.
+As for myself, this was the first match in which I fully recovered physically after my surgery.
+Performing well meant a lot for me, because I had to rebuild confidence in myself and regain trust from my teammates.

+# Recap

+The final result of this game is a win 9-6 for Lisanza.
+As always, when we play in our home pitch the game is always open and a lot of goals are scored.
+In fact, Lisanza's home pitch is a very short synthetic grass pitch, in which the game flow is much more like a futsal one.
+Our opponents had a very good striker and a solid midfield.
+During the first ten minutes of the game we were down 2-0, and the pressure from Morazzone's midfield was very high.
+After a sloppy start we recovered well by playing nice football and we overwhelmed the opponents with our technique and experience.
+Thanks to our efforts we started the second half with a 4-3 result.
+The second half went crazy with a lot of incredible goals, but in the last minutes we went +3 and our opponents lost hope.

-# Game analysis
+# Individual game analysis

-For this season my match reviews are essentially based on the parameters I outlined in my first blog post.
+Remember that for this season my match reviews are essentially based on the parameters I outlined in my first blog post.

 - _Game attitude_ : 7
 - _Interaction with teammates_ : 8